-- Refer note 1

-- REIT under the REIT Regulations.

-- Refer note 57 for Restricted stock units disclosures.

-- [®] Refer note 47 for business combination

-- Represents deemed contribution received from related parties in connection with transfer of certain employees to these related parties, without transfer of corresponding liability.

-- 31 March 2023)
+- Refer note 1 - # The distributions made by Trust to its Unitholders are based on the Net Distributable Cash Flows (NDCF) of Brookfield India REIT under the REIT Regulations. - Refer note 57 for Restricted stock units disclosures. - [®] Refer note 47 for business combination - ^ Represents deemed contribution received from related parties in connection with transfer of certain employees to these related parties, without transfer of corresponding liability. - ® Net of contributions received of ₹ 1177.68 million during the year ended 31 March 2024 (₹ 950.46 million upto the year ended 31 March 2023)

-- Material accounting policies (refer note 2)

 The accompanying notes from 1 to 58 form an integral part of these Consolidated Financial Statements.
-As per our report of even date attached